Holy Mountain of China-Fanjingshan: An Island of metamorphic sea karst

 History

 In Chinese, Fanjingshan means Buddhist tranquility.
-As the name suggests Fanjing is a holy site for Buddhists since the Tang Dynasty.
-Around 48 Buddhist temples were built here between 1368 to 1644, which was the period of the Ming Dynasty in China.
-Many of them have been destroyed, The one that survived the test of time made Fanjingshan prominent pilgrimage sites for Buddhist pilgrims.
+As the name suggests, Fanjing is a holy site for Buddhists since the Tang Dynasty.
+Around 48 Buddhist temples were built here between 1368 and 1644, which was the period of the Ming Dynasty in China.
+Many of them have been destroyed.
+The one that survived the test of time made Fanjingshan a prominent pilgrimage site for Buddhist pilgrims.

 Fanjingshan